Enable multi-cluster Gateways

 spec: {}

-The multi-cluster GKE Gateway controller governs the deployment of multi-cluster Gateways (and also MulticlusterIngress resources).
-It is enabled with the gcloud container fleet ingress enable command.
+The multi-cluster GKE Gateway controller governs the deployment of multi-cluster Gateways.

 When enabling the multi-cluster Gateway controller, you must select your config cluster.
-The config cluster is the GKE cluster in which your Gateway and Route resources are deployed.
+The config cluster is the GKE cluster in which your Gateway resources (Gateway, Routes, Policies) are deployed.
 It is a central place that controls routing across your clusters.
 See Config cluster design to help you decide which cluster to choose as your config cluster.

-1. Enable the multi-cluster GKE Gateway controller and specify your config cluster.
+1. Enable multi-cluster Gateway and specify your config cluster in your fleet.
 Note that you can always update the config cluster at a later time.
 This example specifies gke-west-1 as the config cluster that will host the resources for multi-cluster Gateways.

 gcloud container fleet ingress enable \